In this article we outline changes to GST laws that affect relevant property transactions. These laws took effect on 1 July 2018.

 The buyer is not relieved of their requirement to withhold if the seller fails to provide the required notice.

-Both Form 1 and Form 2 will be integrated into the PEXA platform from around July 2018.
+Both Form 1 and Form 2 were to be integrated into the PEXA platform from around July 2018.

 How is payment made?